 Some hydrosols — such as lavender, chamomile, and the curry plant — have carboxylic acids.
-These acids may target and reduce inflammation, according to research from 2016.
+These acids may target and reduce inflammation, according to

 One older 2008 study suggested that rose hydrosols may help people with insomnia.
 However, it’s important to note that the most effective rose hydrosol in the study contained more essential oil than the other hydrosols examined.

 More research is needed to prove the effectiveness of hydrosols.